thedynamiclinker/sudocode/lost+found/fini/In the Beginning.md

+## Gen2

 0: In the beginning, everyone suddenly realized they might be wrong.
 About everything.

 1: Wait you didn't explain why they're worried yet.
 What happened after Cantor that made mathematicians start to worry?

-0: Well we brushed up against it in [[numbers|/opt/numbers]].
+0: Well we brushed up against it already.
 Remember that quote that went like this?

 > In 1911...
 Cantor attended \[a thing\], hoping to meet \[some guy\], whose newly published \[book that everyone cites but no one actually reads\] repeatedly cited Cantor's work, but the encounter did not come about.
 >